 ECO 425 Money and Financial Institutions provides an explanation of the Federal Reserve System, commercial banking, and financial products.
 Emphasized topics include measuring and managing the risks faced by commercial banks, with particular focus on the global financial system.
 Case studies will be presented.
 Prerequisite: ECO 407.

 ECO 434 International Finance introduces basics needed to understand the functioning of the global economy and international financial markets.
 The course develops a framework for analysis of current account deficits, international capital movements, and real and nominal exchange rates.
 Also examined are the relationships between interest rates and exchange rates, and policy issues such as external debt crises and balance-of-payment difficulties.
-Prerequisite: ECO 407.
+Prerequisite: ECO 405 and 407.

 ECO 490 Monetary Theory commences by examining why fiat currencies have become ubiquitous everywhere when, by themselves, they are worth very little.
 It is shown that introducing a currency into an economy without a currency greatly improves the functioning of that economy by serving as a medium of exchange and making markets function far more efficiently, and achieving much greater gains from trades.
 The course then considers the roles that money plays in inflation, central banking, the international finance system, saving, investment, production, and government policies.
 Prerequisite: ECO 407.